Low emission cars

 CO2 figures are given in g/km, while NOx and CO emissions are rated from 'very low (trace)' to 'extremely high'.
 Scroll below the tool to find out more about what we consider to be ‘high’ and the consequences for that car in our tests.

-Car emissions data - check by make and model
+Car emissions checker - check by make and model

-Using our tool: high and low car emissions explained
+Using our low emission checker: high and low car emissions explained

 New cars must meet the current emission regulation in official tests, otherwise they cannot be sold.